2024 MLS referee lockout: Unfair labor practices

 The PSRA alleged that direct dealing was being committed by managers of PRO, claiming that their members were called individually by PRO representatives to discuss bargaining without union representatives present.
 The PSRA filed a charge against the PRO with the National Labor Relations Board (NLRB) on January 5.

 On February 9, the PSRA filed a second charge with the NLRB, after allegedly receiving a letter from the PRO general manager threatening that if the tentative agreement was not ratified, the PRO would lock out the PSRA match officials, and refuse to agree to favorable terms in future bargaining.

 League growth and consequences

 Following their rejection of the tentative agreement, the PSRA stated that the league's recent growth had significantly increased mental demands, physical demands, and the time commitments required of the match officials.
 The union argued that PRO was not willing to compensate the match officials for these new expectations.

 Results and reactions

 Prior to the beginning of the season, Major League Soccer announced that they would be testing new rules in the league, such as referees making in-stadium announcements, and enforcing time limits for substitutions and injury stoppages.
-However, because of the labor dispute, the implementation of the rule changes was postponed to prevent potential officiating controversies while replacement officials are in use.
+However, because of the labor dispute, the implementation of the rule changes was postponed to prevent potential officiating controversies while replacement officials were in use.